Understand your market and competitors

 There are 3 main ways to conduct market research:

-- desk research - using existing information from the internet and industry publications
+- desktop research—using existing information from the internet and industry associations

 Learn more about researching your market.